simosan/SSHOPE/README.md

 - port: The port number to connect to.
 - userid: User ID to connect to.
 - passwd: Hardcodes are not acceptable.
 The format should be _${XXXXPASSWD}.
-- keyfile:Optional.
+- keyfile: Optional.
 If a keyfile is specified, passwd cannot be listed.
 - ope: OS command
 ---